kameleo-io/local-api-client-python/README.md

 - Using Selenium with Local API
 - Using Playwright with Kameleo
 - Using Puppeteer with Kameleo
+- How to emulate mobile devices
 - Adding an HTTP, SOCKS or SSH proxy to profile
 - Saving/Loading a browsing session to/from a .kameleo file
 - Modify and Delete browser cookies
 - Start profile with extra WebDriver capabilities
+- How to duplicate virtual browser profiles
+- Test proxies
+- Refresh the browser of the emulated profiles

 > Note: _If you are interested in more information about Kameleo, or have encountered an issue with using it, please check out our [Help Center](https://help.kameleo.io/)._